ostrade/ostrade.github.io/docs/index.md

 * **Instrument** - Definitions for the structures of trades
 * **Counterparty** - Information on the legal entities for which transactions are executed
 * **Trade** - Executed transactions between counterparties resulting in financial obligations
-* **Market Data** - Prices for instruments including settlement data, real-time market data and derived curves
+* **Market Data** - Prices for instruments including settlement, real-time and derived curves

 ## The Motivation